quawb/LivingCodeLog/squirrel.md

 1. what else, acorn that appears when your health is less than 3 that spawns randomly on the map and gives you one health

 ## MADE A ROBOT
 He has some issues but he kinda works lol.
-Can't get him to "properly" avoid enemy squirrels that are larger than him so I tryied to bounce the squirrels away from him and had to give him a much larger health. still has issues though.
-I made it so the robot and the player compete to eat the squirrels, think I will make it so when the robot reachs max size he chases the player, but this game might be getting too difficult now...hmm could make the robot carry the little squirrels to the player?
+Can't get him to "properly" avoid enemy squirrels that are larger than him so I tried to bounce the squirrels away from him and had to give him a much larger health. still has issues though.
+I made it so the robot and the player compete to eat the squirrels, when the robot reachs max size he chases the player, but this game might be getting too difficult now...hmm could make the robot carry the little squirrels to the player?

 [HYDRA EXPERIMENT 3](https://hydra.ojack.xyz/?code=czAuaW5pdEltYWdlKCUyMmh0dHBzJTNBJTJGJTJGdmlnbmV0dGUud2lraWEubm9jb29raWUubmV0JTJGY29uY29yZCUyRmltYWdlcyUyRmYlMkZmYiUyRkludGVyc3RlbGxhcl9zcGFjZXNoaXAuanBnJTJGcmV2aXNpb24lMkZsYXRlc3QlM0ZjYiUzRDIwMjAwODE1MTUyMjQ5JTIyKSUzQiUwQSUwQXNyYyhzMCkuc2F0dXJhdGUoMTApLnJvdGF0ZSgxMCUyQy0xKS5tb2R1bGF0ZVJlcGVhdChvc2MoMTApJTJDMyUyQzMlMkMxJTJDMSkua2FsZWlkKDIpLmFkZChvc2MoMC45JTJDMSUyQy4yKS5jb2xvcmFtYSgxJTJDMCUyQzEpLnBpeGVsYXRlKDEpLnNjYWxlKDAuMSkucm90YXRlKDEwJTJDMSkpLmJsZW5kKG5vaXNlKDEwJTJDMC4xKSUyQzAuNSkucm90YXRlKDEwJTJDLTAuNSkuc2NhbGUoMC4yKS5hZGQoc2hhcGUoMTAwKS5yb3RhdGUoMSUyQzEpKS5hZGQob3NjKCkucGl4ZWxhdGUoMTAwKSkuc2F0dXJhdGUoMTApLnNjYWxlKDIpLm91dCgpJTBB)